vmware-archive/node-examples/book-service/README.md

 - **Cloud Foundry Command Line Interface (cf CLI)**.
 See [Installing the cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

-- **Examples source code**.
+- **This examples source code repository**.
 Acquire the repository:

     ```
     $ git clone git@github.com:gemfire/node-examples.git
     ```

 - **Node.js client library**.
-Acquire the Node.js client library from PivNet under [Cloud Cache](https://network.pivotal.io/products/p-cloudcache/).
+Acquire the Node.js client library (NodeJS-Client-2.0.1) from Tanzu Network at [VMware Tanzu GemFire for VMs](https://network.pivotal.io/products/tanzu-gemfire-for-vms/).
-The file is a compressed tar archive (suffix `.tgz`), and the filename contains the client library version number.
+The file is a compressed tar archive (suffix `.tgz`), and the file name contains the client library version number.
 For example:
-`gemfire-nodejs-client-2.0.0.tgz`.
+`gemfire-nodejs-client-2.0.1.tgz`.

 - **Pivotal GemFire**.
-Acquire Pivotal GemFire from PivNet at [Pivotal GemFire](https://network.pivotal.io/products/pivotal-gemfire/).
-Be sure to install GemFire's prerequisite Java JDK 1.8.X, which is needed to support gfsh, the GemFire command line interface.
+Acquire Tanzu GemFire from Tanzu Network at [Tanzu GemFire](https://network.pivotal.io/products/pivotal-gemfire/).
+Be sure to install GemFire's prerequisite Java JDK 1.8.X, which is needed to support gfsh, the command line interface.
-Choose your GemFire version based on the version of Cloud Cache in your PAS environment.
+Choose your GemFire version based on the version of Tanzu GemFire for VMs in your TAS environment.
-See the [Product Snapshot](https://docs.pivotal.io/p-cloud-cache/product-snapshot.html) for your Cloud Cache version.
+See the [Product Snapshot](https://docs.pivotal.io/p-cloud-cache/product-snapshot.html) for your Tanzu GemFire for VMs version.

 - **Configure environment variables**.
 Set `GEODE_HOME` to the GemFire installation directory and add `$GEODE_HOME/bin` to your `PATH`.
 For example